ssagastume11/worlds-wildlife-dataset-analysis/README.md

 The objective of this analysis is to investigate how agricultural land use and productivity correlate with changes in wildlife populations and to identify global patterns that support both **food security** and **biodiversity conservation**.

 **Key Goals:**
-- Examine correlations between crop yields and wildlife population trends.
+- Examine correlations between maize yields and wildlife population trends.
 - Identify regions that have improved productivity and reduced habitat loss.
 - Evaluate global trends in sustainable land management.